iterorganization/IMAS-Python/docs/source/identifiers.rst

     print(core_sources.source[0].identifier.metadata.identifier_enum)

-Assigning identifiers in imas-python
+Assigning identifiers in IMAS-Python
 ------------------------------------

-imas-python implements smart assignment of identifiers.
+IMAS-Python implements smart assignment of identifiers.
 You may assign an identifier enum value (for example ``imas.identifiers.core_source_identifier.total``), a string (for example ``"total"``) or an integer (for example ``"1"``) to an identifier structure (for example ``core_profiles.source[0].identifier``) to set